resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 ## Print e-Waybill
 You can use this to print an e-Waybill if you prefer not to have attachments.
 It works similarly to printing any other document in ERPNext.
 It will redirect you to the respective e-Waybill log print and fetch the latest e-Waybill data (from the NIC Portal) for printing if it's not available.

+You can print e-waybills in two formats: a Simplified Format using "e-Waybill" print format and a Detailed Format with additional fields using "e-Waybill Detailed" print format, similar to the e-Waybill portal.

 ## Attach e-Waybill
 It is a manual trigger to attach an e-Waybill to a Sales Invoice.
 A new attachment will replace the old attachment if present.